Restore Lost Volume, Size and Shape with Breast Reconstruction

 However, many women aren’t comfortable weighing all their reconstruction options while they’re struggling to cope with a diagnosis of cancer.
 Others simply don’t want to have any more surgery than is absolutely necessary.
 In any case, being informed of your reconstruction options, before breast removal surgery, can help you prepare for a mastectomy with a more positive outlook for the future.

-Ideally, you’ll want your breast surgeon and Drs.
-Jain and Prendergast to work together from the beginning to develop a strategy that will put you in the best possible condition for reconstruction.
+Ideally, you’ll want your breast surgeon and Dr. Jain to work together from the beginning to develop a strategy that will put you in the best possible condition for reconstruction.

-After evaluating your health, Dr. Jain or Dr. Prendergast will explain which reconstructive options are most appropriate for your age, health, anatomy, tissues and goals.
+After evaluating your health, Dr. Jain will explain which reconstructive options are most appropriate for your age, health, anatomy, tissues and goals.
 Most breast reconstruction involves a series of procedures that occur over time.
 Usually, the initial reconstructive operation is the most complex.

-Be sure to discuss your expectations frankly with Dr. Jain and Dr. Prendergast, as they will be equally frank with you as they describe your options and the risks and limitations of each procedure.
+Be sure to discuss your expectations frankly with Dr. Jain, as they will be equally frank with you as they describe your options and the risks and limitations of each procedure.

 Post-mastectomy reconstruction can improve your appearance and renew your self-confidence, but keep in mind, the desired result is improvement, not perfection.
 Patients who understand the recovery process and limitations to the procedure are usually very pleased with their results.